opensorcerer20/quizapp/README.md

 -   [x] slide delete should be same height as card (mwmwmw)

+-   [ ] handle android back button WHEN ON MODAL TO DISMISS MODAL AND SHOW WARNING (new deck, add question, etc) ("expo detect android back")

--   [ ] hamburger menu: add value or remove
+-   [ ] hamburger menu: about points to repository

 -   [ ] android app icon needs to come down 2 pixels i think